 Finding time to eat during London Fashion Week is also challenging to say the least.
 On some days there was just absolutely no time to grab something to eat and I did not eat until late at night.

 Be warned that not everyone will be super nice.
 To give you an idea of what may happen, I was shouted at by a photographer after one catwalk show that “my elbow was sticking out during the show”!
 To that photographer – I hope my elbow is in ALL of your pictures!

-The items that you should always have in your handbag during London Fashion Week are healthy and filling snacks, such as protein bars (not eating all day is never a good idea), an umbrella (because it’s London!), tissues, a bottle of water, portable charger and business cards (because you never know who you will meet at an event).
+The items that you should always have in your handbag during London Fashion Week are healthy and filling snacks, such as protein bars (not eating all day is never a good idea), an umbrella (because it’s London!), tissues, a bottle of water, a portable charger and business cards (because you never know who you will meet at an event).

 Taking a professional camera is not necessary as the mobile phone cameras these days are great.

 Don’t stress overtaking lots of pictures at the catwalk shows as you can always request press release images from the press team after the show.
 Sometimes they are being sent to everyone who was on the guest list.

 So just sit back, relax, and enjoy the show!